 Baswa Le Meetse (Youth in Water) Award is a Ministerial project which was launched in 2003.
-Baswa le Meetse national competitions feature all number one winners from the nine provinces.
-Baswa le Meetse Awards aim to recognise the role of young people in educating the society about integrated water management, sanitation and health and hygiene related issues.
+Baswa le Meetse national competitions feature all first place winners from the nine provinces.
+The Baswa le Meetse Awards aims to recognise the role of young people in educating the society about integrated water management, sanitation and health and hygiene related issues.